Frank Smith (Canadian politician): Business Ventures

+Political career
-In 1866, he was elected mayor of London, Ontario.

-Originally a supporter of the Reform movement that evolved in the Liberal Party, Sir John A. Macdonald persuaded him to switch his allegiance to the Conservatives and organize support for the Tories among the Irish Catholic community.
+In 1866, Sir Frank Smith was elected mayor of London, Ontario.Originally a supporter of the Reform movement that evolved in the Liberal Party, Sir John A. Macdonald persuaded him to switch his allegiance to the Conservatives and organize support for the Tories among the Irish Catholic community.
 In 1871, he was appointed to the Senate of Canada as a Liberal-Conservative and served in Sir John A. Macdonald's cabinet from 1882 to 1891 as minister without portfolio.
 He continued in the cabinet when Sir John Joseph Caldwell Abbott became prime ministare and served as Minister of Public Works, and Controller of Customs (Acting) from 1891 to 1892 following the resignation of Sir Hector-Louis Langevin.
 Due to age and poor health he declined to continue in cabinet when Sir John Sparrow David Thompson became prime minister in 1892.
 Following Thompson's death in December 1892, Governor General Lord Aberdeen invited Smith to become prime minister but he declined.
 He agreed, however, to return to cabinet as a minister without portfolio under Mackenzie Bowell and then Sir Charles Tupper until the Conservatives were defeated in the 1896 federal election.

 In politics, Smith was an advocate of the rights of Irish Catholics and lobbied for the appointment of Irish Catholics to patronage positions.
 In 1872, he lobbied Macdonald for the gradual release of Fenian raiders who had attempted military attacks on Canadian soil in order to promote Irish independence.

 Smith was created a Knight Bachelor in June 1894.

+Family

+Sir Frank Smith and his wife Mary Teresa O'Higgins (1832–1896) had five children together: James Austin Smith, Hugh Harvey Smith, Marcella Clara Smith, Frances Anastasia Smith, and Gertrude Anne Smith.

+On 5 June 1888, Smith's son James Austin Smith married Mary "Minnie" Alice Ryan, daughter of Canadian railway magnate Hugh Ryan, at Our Lady of Lourdes, followed by a lavish ceremony in York, Ontario.

+On 12 October 1892, Smith's daughter Frances Anastasia Smith married Major Arthur B. Harrison of the 10th Royal Grenadiers in York, Ontario.